+Recordkeeping 2 hr., 50 min.

+Learning about the law or the form 58 min.

-Preparing the form 2 hr., 31 min.
+Preparing the form 2 hr., 41 min.

-Copying, assembling, and sending the form to

-the IRS 55 min.
+Copying, assembling, and sending the form to the IRS 1 hr. .
+1 min.

 If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
 You can write to the IRS at the address listed in the instructions of the tax return with which this form is filed.